BorisTheBrave/sylves/docs/articles/tutorials/langton.md

 # Langton's Ant

+> [!Note]
+> The source code for this tutorial can also be found in the <a href="https://github.com/BorisTheBrave/sylves-demos/tree/main/Assets/Langton">demo code</a>

 [Langton's ant](https://en.wikipedia.org/wiki/Langton%27s_ant) is a simple mathematical game played on a square grid.

 The idea is you imagine an ant on an infinite grid of white cells.